tgirke/GEN242-2018/pages/mydoc/mydoc_project_varseq1.md

 + Run workflow from start to finish (steps 1-8) on data set from Lu et al (2012)
 + Challenge project tasks
     + Map all coding variants to one or both of the following protein features:
-        + Pfam domain
+        + Pfam domains
         + Prosite motifs
-        + Rank variants by degree of conservation
+        + Rank variants mapping to above protein features by degree of conservation

 ## References